 Breakthrough Society Honorees

-Kent, ’62 Sigma Alpha Epsilon, and Judy Miller of Paradise Valley, AZ
+Kent, ’62 Sigma Alpha Epsilon, and Judy Mueller of Paradise Valley, AZ

 Board of Trustees Member Since 1994

 Last year at the 2018 President’s Dinner, Westminster celebrated with great fanfare the unparalleled gift by Kent and Judy Mueller to build a new athletic stadium.
 The College is still celebrating the enormity and generosity of their gift.
 Mueller came to Westminster more than 57 years ago on a baseball scholarship, and he never forgot the college he loved.
 As a result, the Muellers saw the Mueller Student Center rise in 1999, the development of the Mueller Leadership Hall in 2007 and the first phase of Blue Jays Stadium in 2018.
 Mueller’s love for his fraternity made him a leader in the Sigma Alpha Epsilon Capital Campaign, which reached its successful conclusion in 2014.
 In addition, the Muellers became lifetime members of the Chancellor’s Circle in 2016, are members of the President’s Club, supported the Panettiere Challenge in 2018 and are members of the True Blue Society.

 Churchill Fellow Honoree and Concluding Remarks by Timothy Riley